 - 1. Students will remain in the building until the supervising adult escorts them to the playground. - 2.
 Classes will follow schedules and special regulations governing the use of the enclosed playground area including: - a.
 Students will enter and leave the playground through the double door gate. - b.
 No ball games are to be played in the enclosed playground area. - c.
 No playground equipment (balls, jump-ropes, etc.) are allowed within the enclosed playground structure. - d.
 Slides are to be slid down feet first only.
 Only one student is permitted on the slide at a time.
 Students are not to climb up slides. - e.
 No branches should be broken off of trees, no playing with sticks, or climbing trees is allowed. - f.
 Students are not to dig in the dirt or the mulch. - 3.
 Food and drink may not be consumed inside the enclosed playground area. - 4.
 Students are to place their trash in the trashcans provided.
 Littering on school grounds is not permitted.
 Students are expected to clean up after themselves and will lose privileges if they fail to do so. - 5.
 Students may not play around or between parked cars.
 A playground supervisor must retrieve balls from under parked cars. - 6.
-No student may play in front of the convent door. - 7.
-No student may play by the steps down to the school hall. - 8.
+No student may play by the steps down to the school hall. - 7.
 Jump ropes and other playground equipment are to be used for the original purpose.
-Tug of war or putting ropes around any student is not permitted. - 9.
+Tug of war or putting ropes around any student is not permitted. - 8.
 No student is to leave the playground to retrieve a ball.
-If there are sufficient monitors on duty, a playground supervisor may go after the ball. - 10.
+If there are sufficient monitors on duty, a playground supervisor may go after the ball. - 9.
 No hanging on the basketball hoop.
 Students are not to adjust the height.
-Only an adult supervisor may adjust the height of the hoop. - 11.
+Only an adult supervisor may adjust the height of the hoop. - 10.
 Playground supervisors are to be treated with respect and their corrections must be responded to immediately.
-Any playground supervisor may place a student in "time-out" for unacceptable behavior. - 12.
-When recess is over, all students are to return equipment to the equipment bags, lineup, and stand silently for prayer with their class.
-Ready and reverent is required by all. - 13.
-Students may not throw snow, ice, slush, or any such material while on school property.
+Any playground supervisor may place a student in "time-out" for unacceptable behavior. - 11.
+When recess is over, all students are to return equipment to the equipment bags, lineup, and stand silently for prayer (may be sung) with their class.
+Ready and reverent is required by all. - 12.
+Students may not throw snow, ice, or slush on school property.